microsoft/DeepSpeed/docs/_pages/training.md

 ### Autotuning

 The DeepSpeed Autotuner  uses model information, system information, and heuristics to efficiently tune Zero stage, micro batch size, and other Zero configurations.
 Using the autotuning feature requires no code change from DeepSpeed users.
-While `"autotuning": {"enabled": true}` is the minimal required to enable auotuning, there are other parameters users can define to configure the autotuning process.
+While `"autotuning": {"enabled": true}` is the minimal required to enable autotuning, there are other parameters users can define to configure the autotuning process.
 Below shows major parameters and their default values in the autotuning configuration.
 Please refer to the [Autotuning](/tutorials/autotuning) tutorial for more details.

 ```json
 {